Zandor300/WhiteNavigationController/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, run `pod try WhiteNavigationController` in your Terminal.

 ## Installation